 If you go down to the sea front, you will find beaches that have been awarded “Q” for tourism quality certification, ideal for a lovely swim.
 The restaurant and leisure facilities here are complemented by the amenities at the Port of Mataró, a marina with more than one thousand mooring places where water and underwater activities are available throughout the year.
 In June, Mataró welcomes the summer with the Port Festival, during which many events are organised to enable visitors to enjoy the sea.

 And if the mountains are your passion, you can walk or cycle through the Montnegre i Corredor Natural Park, while adventure-lovers are sure to enjoy the Vertical Wood in the Forest Park.

-Mataró is great to visit throughout the year, but the activities here really intensify in summer: in early-July, we have Fiorgue, one of the leading international festivals of organ music; in late-July, the city explodes into life during the Festa Major de Les Santes, celebrations catalogued as a Heritage Festival of National Interest.
+Mataró is great to visit throughout the year, but the activities here really intensify in summer.
+In late-July, the city explodes into life during the Festa Major de Les Santes, celebrations catalogued as a Heritage Festival of National Interest.
 The activities organised during this festivity include giants, firework displays, concerts, Nit Boja (“Mad Night”) and castells (human towers), unique in the world.